MichaelByteX/Energy-Informatics-2020/README.md

 In order to use the rules, they have to be copied to the etc/snort folder of your Snort installation.

 ## Dataset
-The datasets are saved as csv-files with a ; as a delimiter between columns and are divided into 2 parts
+The data sets are divided into 2 parts and saved as csv-files with a ";" as a delimiter between columns:

 1.)
 Original data that you need, if you want to create your own features
 - csvDataOrigNormal.csv contains the original measurements of normal data The column names are described in the paper on pages 7 and 8 Missing data are coded as NaN.
-- csvDataOrigAttacks.csv contains the original measurements of all the attack data In order to distinguish the attacks, the last column (called attack) contains the attack type coded as follows 1	SynFlood
+- csvDataOrigAttacks.csv contains the original measurements of all the attack data

+In order to distinguish the attacks, the last column (called attack) contains the attack type coded as follows 1	SynFlood
 2	Portscan Nmap
 3 Vulnerabilityscan Nessus
 4	Fuzzytest Fuzzy

 2.)
 Data consisting of the features that we created.
-You might prefer to use these data, if you want to test some new algorithms
+You might prefer to use these data, if you want to test some new algorithms.
 These data are divided into a training set and a test set.
 Division into training and test is done for usage in a semi-supervised setting: so training data only contain normal packets (attack =0), test data contain all kinds of attacks coded as above and also normal traffic.

 Usage for unsupervised setting: put it all together.
 Usage for supervised: regroup it as you need it.

 "Well, that's it and keep on dancing" [1]

 Günther Eibl

 [1] Bingo Boys "How To Dance",  Billboard-Hot-100-Charts, begin of 90s